mijanrony12/business-app-ass08/README.md

 # Federation of Bangladesh Chambers of Commerce and Industries

-This project with react [Create React App](https://fbcci-business-app2021.netlify.app/).
+This project with react [FBCCI Business App](https://fbcci-business-app2021.netlify.app/).

-## About this side
+## About this site

 1. Membership & Legal Affairs Division.
 2. SME & Price Monitoring Division.